prehisle/pdms/backend/README.md

 # YDMS Backend Skeleton

-This module hosts the Go backend for the YDMS question bank.
+This module hosts the Go backend for the YDMS materials management system.

 ## Getting started